ncatlab/nlab-content/pages/5/0/4/0/405/content.md

 =--

-A Reedy category is always [[Cauchy complete category|Cauchy complete]], so for cube categories with diagonals and connections we may need to consider their Cauchy completions.
+A Reedy category is always [[Cauchy complete category|Cauchy complete]] ([Bergner and Rezk 2012, Lemma 3.9](#BergnerRezk2012)), so for cube categories with diagonals and connections we may need to consider their Cauchy completions.

 +-- {: .num_defn}
 ###### Proposition